TSOptics/optics-docs/docs/Guides/total_partial.md

 //    ^?
 ```

-An object being nullable doesn't mean we shouldn't be able to focus values inside it.
-But we should still be made aware of the fact that getting the value could yield `undefined`, and that's what `partial` is for.
 A partial optic returns `undefined` if one of the value in the path is not present (in our case `contact`), that's why the return type of `get` is <code>T&nbsp;|&nbsp;undefined</code>:

 ```ts twoslash